Tocutoeltuco/goose/docs/Game.md

 >
 >Returns the table with the registered events.
 Usage should only be internal.
 >
+>This method is only available when the following preprocessing variables are true: `OVERRIDE_EVENTS or HANDLE_RUNTIME`
+>
 >| Returns | Description |
 >| :-: | :-- |
 >| table | The events table |